-Retirement benefits are designed so that you get the full benefit if you wait until full retirement age, which is 66 and 4 months for people born in 1956 and is gradually rising to 67 for those born in 1960 or later.
+Retirement benefits are designed so that you get the full benefit if you wait until full retirement age, which is 66 and 4 months for people born in 1956 (66 and 6 months for those born in 1957) and is gradually rising to 67 for those born in 1960 or later.
 If you file early, Social Security reduces the monthly payment by 5/9 of 1 percent for each month before full retirement age, up to 36 months, and 5/12 of 1 percent for each additional month.

-Suppose you will turn 62, the earliest age to claim retirement benefits, in 2022.
-For people born in 1960, full retirement age is 67.
+Suppose you were born in 1961 and will turn 62, the earliest age to claim retirement benefits, in 2023.

 Filing at 62, 60 months early, permanently reduces your monthly benefit by 30 percent.
 If you would have been entitled to $1,000 a month at full retirement age, you will get $700 if you start benefits when you turn 62.

 Here's what the reduction would be in subsequent years.